wengandrew/current-imbalance/README.md

 May 14, 2022

 MATLAB 2021b was used to generate the code and run the simulations.
 To run, set the path to the root.
+Add all subfolders to your path.
 Do not run from `src` since the code assumes you are starting from one level up from `src.)

 ## Next steps